bfox9900/CAMEL99-ITC/DSK1/README.md

 These files were created with the editor that is part of the TI-99 Editor/Assembler cartridge.
 Currently that is the only way to edit these files.

+Text versions of these files are in the LIB.TI folder.